 Feb 13th 2020

-Our Second annual offsite.
+Our 2020 annual m-group offsite.
 At the Cal Faculty Club again.
 A fantastic day of discussing science, careers, kindness, building clay objects and failing at unentangling human knots!!

 Jan 11th 2020